-INTRODUCTION 1 ELIGIBILITY FOR PARTICIPATION Am I eligible to make Elective Deferrals?
-What eligibility requirements do I have to meet to make Elective Deferrals?
-Am I eligible to make Mandatory Pre-Tax Contributions?
+INTRODUCTION 1 ELIGIBILITY FOR PARTICIPATION 1 Am I eligible to make Elective Deferrals?
+1 What eligibility requirements do I have to meet to make Elective Deferrals?
+2 Am I eligible to make Mandatory Pre-Tax Contributions?
 What eligibility requirements do I have to meet to make Mandatory Pre-Tax Contributions?
 Am I eligible to receive Matching Contributions?
-1 1 1 2 What eligibility requirements do I have to meet to receive Matching Contributions?
-2 CONTRIBUTIONS - EMPLOYEE Does the Plan allow me to make Elective Deferrals?
-Do I pay taxes on any Elective Deferrals I make?
-How do I make or change the amount of the Elective Deferrals being withheld?
+What eligibility requirements do I have to meet to receive Matching Contributions?
+2 How is my service measured?
+When can I re-enter the Plan if I terminate employment with the Company and am later rehired?
+3 CONTRIBUTIONS - EMPLOYEE 3 Does the Plan allow me to make Elective Deferrals?
+3 Do I pay taxes on any Elective Deferrals I make?
+3 How do I make or change the amount of the Elective Deferrals being withheld?
 Once I make a deferral election, how often can I change, stop, or re-start the election?
-What are the limits on Elective Deferrals?
+3 What are the limits on Elective Deferrals?
 Am I required to make any contributions to the Plan?
-2 2 2 3 Will the Employer make Matching Contributions to my account under the Plan?
-3 4 4 4 4 4 4 VESTING Do I need to work a certain amount of time to keep my Elective Deferrals, Voluntary After-Tax Contributions, Mandatory Pre-Tax Contributions and Matching Contributions?
-How is my service with the Employer measured to earn a Year of Vesting Service?
-4 DISTRIBUTIONS - AFTER TERMINATION FROM SERVICE 5 5 5 5 5 5
+4 CONTRIBUTIONS - EMPLOYER 4 Will the Company make Matching Contributions to my account under the Plan?
+Which of my contributions will be matched?
+Can the Company make Qualified Non-Elective Contributions?
+Can the Company make any other type of contributions to the Plan?
+What are the limits on total contributions?
+5 Can I move money I have in another retirement plan to this Plan?
+5 Will I receive contributions when I am not working at the Company due to my performing qualified mili service?
+What happens if I die or become disabled while performing qualified military service?
+5 VESTING 5 Do I need to work a certain amount of time to keep my Elective Deferrals, Voluntary After-Tax Contributions, Mandatory Pre-Tax Contributions and Matching Contributions?
+5 How is my service with the Company measured to earn a Year of Vesting Service?
+DISTRIBUTIONS - AFTER TERMINATION FROM SERVICE 6 Can I take a distribution of my account balance after my employment terminates?
+What form can my distribution after termination from service be taken in?
+How soon after my death does my Beneficiary have to take distributions?
+What form can the distributions after my death be taken in?
+Who gets my assets in the Plan if I don't designate a beneficiary?
+If I designate a beneficiary will that designation ever expire?
+Can the Company ever force me to take a distribution from the Plan?
+7 Is there ever a time when I have to take a distribution from the Plan?
+7 Do I have to get my spouse's consent to take a distribution from the Plan?